jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

 </p>
 <br />

 EM algorithm is an iterative method to fit Gaussian mixture models for each clusters based on an optimal co-variance matrix.
 The optimal co-variance matrix can automatically give different weight for each feature.
 However, Kmeans can also manually set weight through proportionally enlarging values in each feature.
-However, here we assume **each of four features was equally to indicate risk** due to limited domain knowledge. **Kmeans with 2 components** was finally appied for clustering, leading to **two clusters** of high and low risk (187 and 340 observations, respectively, Figure 4).
+However, here we assume **each of four features was equally to indicate risk** due to limited domain knowledge. **Kmeans with 2 components** was finally applied for clustering, leading to **two clusters** of high and low risk (187 and 340 observations, respectively, Figure 4).
 3 components were also tried but result in a pretty bad prediction performance after modeling, which was probably caused by high variance in human and limited sample size.
 So I decided to use 2 components to achieve a larger degree of freedom.

 <div align="center">
   Table 2.
 Mean danger level of cancer stage, grade, overall survival and vital status